pusher-community/pusher-push-notifications-react-native/README.md

 ## Goals of this project

-* Install SDK with: `npm install pusher-push-notifications-react-native --save`
+* Install SDK with: `npm install @pusher/push-notifications-react-native --save`
-* Integrate it with existing React Native project: `react-native link pusher-push-notifications-react-native`
+* Integrate it with existing React Native project: `react-native link @pusher/push-notifications-react-native`